September 18, 2025

 Tips for Borrowing

-• Plan Ahead: Try to allocate no more than 10% of post-graduate income to student loan repayments.
+• Set borrowing limits: Try to allocate no more than 10% of post-graduate income to student loan repayments.
 Start by first considering the career and salary expectations for yourself or your child.
 A good rule of thumb is to project the starting salary and try to borrow no more than that amount.
-Given that loan repayments are over a 10-year period (thus 10% of one year salary), this will give you a good rough estimate of where you want to be.
+Given that loan repayments are over a 10-year period (thus 10% of one year's salary), this will give you a good rough estimate of where you want to be.

 • Apply for financial aid early - Submit the Free Application for Federal Student Aid (FAFSA) as soon as the form is available (typically on October 1 each year).
 While this application is used to determine federal student aid, many colleges and universities use it to allocate need-based awards.
 These resources can diminish the longer you wait, so it is important to act early and meet the FAFSA deadlines